degreepath/auditor/tests/snapshots/2018-19/major/norwegian.md

 ## Upper-Level Elective
-> Note: One additional, chosen in consultation with the chair

-This section is a Contract section.
-You must talk to the Department to fill out, file, and update the Contract.

-For this requirement, you must take CATDOG 123.
+For this requirement, you must take one of the following courses:

+- NORW 224
+- NORW 240
+- NORW 244
+- NORW 246
+- NORW 282
+- NORW 296
+- HIST 211
+- HIST 222

 # Custom Attributes